Promotion of breastfeeding

 For parents and family

-• Parents are verbally informed about the benefits of breastfeeding.
+• Parents are informed verbally and in writing about the importance and benefits of breastfeeding.

-• Parents are encouraged to use skin-to-skin contact immediately after birth, where possible.
+• Parents are encouraged to initiate skin-to-skin contact immediately after birth, where possible.

 For healthcare professionals

-• Attend training on the importance of breastfeeding and how to encourage and guide mothers to breastfeed and express.
+• Attend training on the importance of breastfeeding and how to encourage and guide mothers to breastfeed and express breastmilk.

 For neonatal unit